OISF/suricata/doc/userguide/partials/options.rst

 .. option:: --include <path>

    Additional configuration files to include.
-Multiple additonal configuration files can be provided and will be included in the order specified on the command line.
-These additonal configuration files are loaded as if they existed at the end of the main configuration file.
+Multiple additional configuration files can be provided and will be included in the order specified on the command line.
+These additional configuration files are loaded as if they existed at the end of the main configuration file.